Sister of the Groom: Plot

 Audrey leaves the next morning early, before the Sunday brunch.
 She leaves an apology note to the couple, accompanying a slide show of them skinny-dipping together as husband and wife.
-Getting into her car, she discovers Ethan has slept off the microdose.
-They make up, heading home.
+As she gets ready to drive away, Audrey discovers Ethan had slept in the car.
+Audrey admits she had been drawn to Isaac as she'd wanted to feel young again, but she quickly realised she loves Ethan and their life together.
+The couple make up, heading home.